 | ||Format||Pages||Price|| |

-1.1 These practices cover the packaging, marking, and loading of steel products for shipment.
-Assuming proper handling in transit, the practices are intended to deliver the products to their destination in good condition.
-It is also intended that these recommendations be used as guides for attaining uniformity, simplicity, adequacy, and economy in the shipment of steel products.
+1.1 This guide covers the packaging, marking, and loading of steel products for shipment.
+Assuming proper handling in transit, this guide is intended to assist shippers in packaging and loading steel products to arrive at their destination safely and in good condition.
+It is also intended that this guide may be used for attaining uniformity, simplicity, sufficiency, and economy in the shipment of steel products.

-1.2 These practices cover semi-finished steel products, bars, bar-size shapes and sheet piling, rods, wire and wire products, tubular products, plates, sheets, and strips, tin mill products, and castings.
-A glossary of packaging, marking, and loading terms is also included.
+1.2 This guide applies to semi-finished steel products, bars, structural shapes and sheet piling, rods, wire and wire products, tubular products, plates, sheets, and strips, tin mill products, and castings.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.

 D3950 Specification for Strapping, Nonmetallic (and Joining Methods)

 D3953 Specification for Strapping, Flat Steel and Seals

 D4169 Practice for Performance Testing of Shipping Containers and Systems

 D4649 Guide for Selection and Use of Stretch Wrap Films

 D4675 Guide for Selection and Use of Flat Strapping Materials1